Permanent residents use Form N-400, Application for Naturalization, to apply for U.S. citizenship through the naturalization process.

 What Happens After Filing Form N-400

-The processing time for Form N-400, Application for Naturalization, can vary from 8-12 months for the majority of applicants.
-Most people will need to attend three separate appointments: a biometric appointment, naturalization interview, and the oath ceremony.
+The processing time for Form N-400, Application for Naturalization, can vary from 8 to 12 months for the majority of applicants.
+During the process, most people will need to attend three separate appointments: a biometric appointment, naturalization interview, and the oath ceremony.
+The best way to ensure a smooth process and quick processing time is to prepare a strong application.
+Of course, you must meet the eligibility requirements.
+But presenting a neat and well-organized application package is also important.

 RECOMMENDED: N-400 Processing Time